loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/flux/README.md

 - Then use the CLI to connect to vCluster Platform: vcluster platform login https://tango.us.demo.dev --access-key $ACCESS_KEY
 - Then connect to the Platform host cluster where Flux will retrieve the `kubeconfig` secret: vcluster platform connect cluster loft-cluster
 - You will also need to ensure that all Flux resources that require that vCluster `kubeconfig` are also deployed to that same namespace

+## Optional: Flux-manage Kargo

+If you want Flux to install Kargo instead of Argo CD:

+1. Enable the continuous-promotion and flux use cases together so Argo CD creates the Flux `Kustomization` from [../continuous-promotion/manifests-flux-kargo/flux-kargo-host-apps.yaml](../continuous-promotion/manifests-flux-kargo/flux-kargo-host-apps.yaml).
+2. Put the host-side Kargo resources under [host-apps/kargo](./host-apps/kargo).
+3. Create the `kargo-auth-values` Secret or `ExternalSecret` in namespace `p-vcluster-flux-demo`.
+4. Flux will install the Kargo chart first and then reconcile the `pre-prod-gate` and `progressive-delivery` Kargo manifests by using Flux `dependsOn`.
+5. The legacy Argo-managed Kargo path is now opt-in through the `legacyArgoKargo=true` cluster label.
+On the `vind` self-contained path, bootstrap derives that label automatically whenever `continuous-promotion` is enabled without `flux`.